josephshanak/runbooks/content/runbooks/alertmanager/AlertmanagerFailedToSendAlerts.md

 ## Impact

-No impact since another instance should be able to send the notification, unless `AlertmanagerClusterFailedToSendAlerts` is also triggerd for the same integration.
+No impact since another instance should be able to send the notification, unless `AlertmanagerClusterFailedToSendAlerts` is also triggered for the same integration.

 ## Diagnosis